shivanraptor/optparse-js/README.md

 		console.log('The first non-switch option is:' +  opt);
 	});

-It's also possible to define a default handler.
+**Handle Unrecognized Switch**: It's also possible to define a default handler.
 The default handler is called when no rule's are meet.
 Here is an example how to add a ´default handler´:

 	parser.on(function(opt) {
 		console.log('No handler was defined for option:' +  opt);
 	});

-Use the wildcard handler to build a custom `on` handler.
+**Wildcard Handler**:Use the wildcard handler to build a custom `on` handler.

 	parser.on('*', function(opt, value) {
 		console.log('option=' + opt + ', value=' + value);
 	});

 ### function filter(name, callback)
 Adds a new filter extension to the OptionParser instance.
 The first argument is the name of the filter (trigger).
 The second argument is the actual filter  See the ´OPTION FILTERS´ section for more info.